-Able to follow the development of the control technology and its implementation; Able to follow the latest development of the control technology business.

-Current issues about control business technology.
+Learning Outcomes: Able to follow the development of the control technology and its implementation; Able to follow the latest development of the control technology business.
+Topics: Current issues about control business technology.
+Prerequisites: none Textbook: none

 MAJORING BIOMEDICAL ENGINEERING

 MEDICAL COMMUNICATION SYSTEM (3 CREDITS)